scality/Zenko/docs/Installation/Installation_Guide.rst

       name: NO_PROXY
       value: localhost,127.0.0.1,10.*

-3. Perform the following Helm installation from the charts directory:
+3. Perform the following Helm installation from the charts directory

    ::